svyourmom/sshuttlecraft/README.md

     * Dynamic menu bar icon indicating overall connection activity.
 * **Persistent Configurations:** Your host configurations are saved and loaded across app launches using `UserDefaults`.

+## TODO
+Editing profiles does not load profile to edit.
+Sometimes Prefrences does not show up.

 ## License
 * **GPLv3 Licensed:** Open source and free to use, modify, and distribute under the GNU General Public License v3.0.